Bucket List for Your Business

 by Susan Berry, MA, and Randall Thomas, PhD, Aligned for Results, with permission from the authors

-Summer’s here in the Sierra Nevada region, along with growing risks of wildfire, drought, and extended hot weather spiked with extreme heat.
+Summers are growing longer and hotter in the Sierra Nevada region, along with growing risks of wildfire, drought, and extended hot weather spiked with extreme heat.
 The impact of these hazards can range from personal inconvenience (think vacation upsets) to regional disasters like the Rim Fire of 2013-14 that threaten life, health, safety and access to power, water, and emergency services.

 In the wake of such disasters, more Sierra Nevada residents now stock a personal emergency bucket at home or a ‘bug-out’ backpack in the car.
 But fewer have a response plan or emergency kit for their business.

 Lack of Disaster Planning Threatens Small Business Survival

 A 2012 study of 504 small U.S, businesses by Sage software found that more than 60 percent of those responding had no emergency response plan.

 Less than half of those who replied to Staples’ 2013 survey of 400 small businesses indicated they were prepared for a disaster, or that they shared safety plans with employees.
 (Both surveys were cited by C Scarinci in the Journal of International & Interdisciplinary Business Research, January 2016).

 The lack of a ‘bucket list’ and plan for emergencies and natural disasters can have severe consequences for rural businesses, for the individuals who work there, and for the communities they share.

 One in four small businesses never reopens following a major disaster according to the Insurance Institute for Business and Home Safety (2001, 2005).
 A significant proportion of businesses that do reopen struggle to survive.
 Since most rural communities depend on their small businesses for income and economic vitality, the implications for your entire community are sobering.